 Once you’ve determined your total marketing budget, consider your most effective marketing channels.
 If you don’t have data showing which sources drive the most loan and membership applications, strongly consider investing in tracking your digital marketing efforts.

 After deciding your digital marketing budget, it’s time to break that down to the platforms you should run on.
 For most credit unions, the first priority should be search advertising.
 Social media advertising is a close second.
-We recommend that credit unions spend about 20-30% of their digital advertising budget on social media.
+We recommend that credit unions spend about 20-30% of their digital advertising budget on social media marketing.

 Other questions to take into consideration when determining your budget: